 However, when there was a recent sale of the subject, and that sale was compulsory, the Board may consider evidence which would show whether the sale price was representative of the subject's fair cash value.
 See 35 ILCS 200/16-183.
 The appellant's evidence did not dispute that the sale was a compulsory sale.
-The appellant did not submit additional sale comparables to show that the sale of the subject in June 2010 for \$104,000 was at its fair cash value.
-Moreover, the board of review submitted sale comparables that contained property characteristics similar to the subject's and sold for prices ranging from \$97.05 to \$173.39 per square foot of living area, including land.
-The subject's assessment reflects a market value of \$79.23 per square foot of living area including land, which is below the range established by the best comparable sales in this record.
-Further, the board of review's sale comparables establish that the subject's purchase price was below its fair cash value.
+The appellant did not submit additional sale comparables to show that the sale of the subject in May 2011 for \$175,462 was at its fair cash value.
+Moreover, the board of review submitted sale comparables that contained property characteristics similar to the subject's and sold for prices ranging from \$197.22 to \$243.64 per square foot of living area including land.
+The subject's assessment reflects a market value of \$203.66 per square foot of living area including land, which is within the range established by the best comparable sales in this record.
+The board of review's sale comparables also establish that the subject's purchase price was below its fair cash value.
 Since there is no supporting evidence that the sale price of the subject was at its fair cash value, the Board finds that the subject is not overvalued and holds that a reduction is not warranted.